HHChuang/EST-tool/README.md

    - `AddWDir` - 2015/10/17,Grace
       - Approximate the H-Bond is linear, and then construct the H-Bond network (1st shell) input files
       - $1=structure of the system
-      - $2=header filem for gaussian program route section, description, charge and multiplicity.
+      - $2=header file for gaussian program route section, description, charge and multiplicity.
       - $3=boundary condition
    - `EffTime` - 2015/10/22,Grace
-      - Calculate the average time, as well as maximuma and minimum
+      - Calculate the average time, as well as maximum and minimum
    - `WritePOPT` - 2015/11/26,Grace
-      - Modify the g09 sp inpt file, and then produce a series of g09 input for partial optimization
+      - Modify the g09 sp input file, and then produce a series of g09 input for partial optimization
       - $1=header file , *.com=sp input
    - `ComW` - 2015/11/27,Grace
       - Find out the centre-of-mass of attached water
       - $1=list.txt , *.out=opt files
    - `FilterW` - 2015/11/28,Grace
-      - Filter out the redundent water molecules
+      - Filter out the redundant water molecules
       - $1=comW.txt
    - `AnalyseTS` - 2015/12/01,Grace
      - First, compare the eigenvalue (frequency), and then analyse the eigenvector of normal mode.